yhonda-ohishi-pub-dev/desktop-server/README.md

 1. Set database environment variables (optional, see Configuration above)
 2. Run the executable: `desktop-server.exe`
-3. The app will start in the system tray
+3. The app will start in the system tray (no console window)
 4. Right-click the tray icon and select:
    - **Open App**: Opens the web interface in your browser
-   - **Check for Updates**: Checks for new versions on GitHub
+   - **Check for Updates**: Checks for new backend versions on GitHub
+   - **Update Frontend**: Downloads latest frontend from releases
    - **About**: Shows version information
    - **Quit**: Exits the application

-## Auto-Update Feature
+## Auto-Update Features

-Desktop Server includes built-in auto-update functionality:
+Desktop Server includes built-in auto-update functionality for both backend and frontend:

+### Backend Updates

 - Click "Check for Updates" in the system tray menu
-- The app will check GitHub Releases for new versions
+- The app will check GitHub Releases for new backend versions
 - If available, it will download and apply the update automatically
 - The app will restart with the new version

-**For Developers**: Update the version in `updater/github.go` and create a GitHub Release with the new executable.
+### Frontend Updates

+- Click "Update Frontend" in the system tray menu
+- Downloads the latest frontend from the frontend repository
+- Restart the application to apply changes
+- Or use command line: `desktop-server.exe -update`

+### Automatic Frontend Download

+- On first run, if frontend is missing, it will be downloaded automatically
+- No manual setup required

 ## Project Structure